FAIRmat-NFDI/AreaC-Tutorial10_2023/docs/part3.md

 ## Electronic Structure {#elec_section}

-At the level of the unit cell, there are several paradigms on how to represent the electronic wave function.
+At the level of the unit cell, there are several paradigms on how to represent the electronic wavefunction.
 In this tutorial, we explore basis sets that start from plane waves, which mathematically mix well with the Bloch convolution.
 In particular, we address _projector-augmented waves_ (PAW) and _augmented plane waves_ (APW).
 As their names suggest, both extend the regular plane waves in regions where convergence is slow, namely around atomic nuclei.